techandpeople/techandpeople.github.io/_projects/smartphone_accessibility.md

 ###############
 # actual page
 ---
-Virtual reality (VR) video applications couple complex camera systems and head-mounted devices with computational photography algorithms to generate immersive, panoramic video.
-Rendering 3D-360◦ VR video from a camera rig is computation-intensive and typically performed offline.
-Moreover, efficiently managing the resulting VR videos for low-bandwidth viewing is challenging.

 ## LightDB
 We are designing a database management system, LightDB, to efficiently ingest, store, and deliver VR content at scale.
 LightDB targets both live and prerecorded light field and 360◦ VR videos.